Dmbob/twitter-app/README.md

         * Purpose: Framework for Unit Testing in PHP
     	* License: Creative Commons Attribution 3.0 Unported License
 	    * Website: https://phpunit.de/

-**Note: The Javascript and CSS libraries are included in the repo, the PHP libraries will need to be install with composer.**

 * Javascript Libraries
     * JQuery